francoisledorner/WebComponentsVuejs/README.md

 # Reusable web components in VUE JS - Webcomponent-`DL` Webcomponent-`Delight`

+'NB: a lot of dirt code, I'm sorry a do not have engough timeto make it better !'

 # Live demo
 [All in one components live demo ]([https://link](https://guardian-angels-for-riders.com/demovuejs/)) https://guardian-angels-for-riders.com/demovuejs/